Running total or cumulative sum can be calculated by using the SUM function using a combination of absolute and relative cell references.

 - SUMIF(ROW(B11:B),”<=”&ROW(B11:B),B11:B)) adds the expenditure values.

-If you want to perform simple calculations, as explained in the first example, it is advisable to use cell referencing as it is quick and easy to perform.
-You can also use ARRAYFORMULA for simple calculations, but the formula will be a bit more complicated than the cell referencing method.
+If you want to perform simple calculations, as explained in the first example, it is advisable to use SUM function with cell referencing to calculate the running total as it is quick and easy to perform.
+You can also use the ARRAYFORMULA for simple calculations, but the formula is a bit more complicated.

 However, if you want to perform calculate the running balance using multiple columns, it is advisable to use the ARRAYFORMULA method.
 Let’s say you have a column of debit entry and a column of credit entry.
 You want to calculate the running balance for every entry.
 In this case, it is advisable to use the ARRAYFORMULA method as you can use functions such as SUMIF and MMULT to find running balance.
 In this case, if you use cell references, it would make the referencing very complicated as multiple columns are involved.